2006 Turkish Super Cup: Background

-Beşiktaş footballers celebrating their Turkish Super Cup win and saluting the supporters in Commerzbank-Arena.
+Beşiktaş players celebrating their win with supporters in Commerzbank-Arena.

 Galatasaray won their 16th Süper Lig championship with 26 wins, 5 draws and 3 losses, just ahead of rivals Fenerbahçe.
 Galatasaray were the winning club in both of the regular season league matches against Beşiktaş.
 They beat Beşiktaş 3–2 at home, and 2–1 away.
 Collecting a total of 83 points, they were the Turkish champions and qualified for the Turkish Super Cup final.

 Second finalists and eventual winners of the Turkish Super Cup, Beşiktaş finished third in the Süper Lig.
 But they succeeded to win their 6th Turkish Cup title throughout the season and gain a berth in the Turkish Super Cup final.
 Through previous season's league position, they entered the tournament in the group stage.
 With 2 wins, 1 draw and 1 loss, Beşiktaş finished the group stage in 2nd place, just behind Samsunspor.
 In the quarter-finals, Beşiktaş beat Kayserispor 2–1 on aggregate score.
 In the semi-finals, they beat Gaziantepspor 5–1 on aggregate.
 Beşiktaş played the 2006 Turkish Cup Final in İzmir Atatürk Stadium against Fenerbahçe.
 Beşiktaş were winners of the cup by 3–2 score after extra time.